BSchweikart/Avalon/Engine/Docs/README.txt

 Below will cover stats the player will use with changes per class

-Sprit - is used for the players,NPC,and Monster Health Mana - fuel for casters to cast
+Health - is used for the players,NPC,and Monster Health Mana - fuel for casters to cast
 Strength - melee players and monsters to deal higher damage Wisdom - casters use to deal higher damage